return to index

 this tells the sequencer that the selected loops should play on the first beat when the pattern is loaded.

-the mute state for all LOoP type pads in the group will then be saved to the patterns LSS. pro tip! you can save multiple groups at once by holding them all down and then holding record.
+the LSS stores the current state of every LOoP play mode pad (including both muted and unmuted ones) in the current pattern. pro tip! you can save multiple groups at once by holding them all down and then holding record.

 if a pattern is cleared, it’s LSS will also be cleared.